Definition:

 Example:

-A shutdown valve stuck partially open not detected until functional testing.
-This would be dangerous or safe undetected, but likely a dangerous undetected.
+A shutdown valve with no diagnostics is stuck partially open.
+It is not detected until functional testing.
+This would be an “undetected failure”.
+It could be safe or dangerous, but likely dangerous as it is a valve.

 Cited Source: